Mastsam10/platform/TROUBLESHOOTING.md

 - Verify Mux webhook configuration
 - Use the webhook debug endpoint regularly to catch issues early

+## CRITICAL DISCOVERY: Webhook Processing Flow

+### Problem: Videos marked "ready" but not actually playable

+**Discovery Date:** August 14, 2024

+**What We Learned:**
+When a video shows "Ready" status but displays "Video not ready" in the player, the issue is NOT with the webhook system itself, but with the video being in the wrong state for webhook processing.

+**The Correct Flow:**
+1. **Video uploaded** → status: "draft"
+2. **Asset created** → status: "processing"
+3. **Asset ready** → webhook sets playback_id and status: "ready"
+4. **Video becomes playable**

+**The Broken Flow:**
+1. **Video uploaded** → status: "draft"
+2. **Asset created** → status: "processing"
+3. **Something goes wrong** → video gets marked "ready" without playback_id
+4. **Video shows "Ready" but "Video not ready"**

+**The Fix:**
+1. **Run fix-video-status** → changes status back to "processing"
+2. **Wait for webhook** → webhook processes the video correctly
+3. **Video becomes playable** → webhook sets proper playback_id and status: "ready"

+**Key Insight:**
+The webhook system works perfectly when videos are in the correct "processing" state.
+The problem occurs when videos are prematurely marked as "ready" without a valid playback_id.

+**Prevention:**
+- Never manually set video status to "ready"
+- Always use the fix-video-status endpoint for "Video not ready" issues
+- Let the webhook system handle the final "ready" state
+- The webhook correlation works correctly when videos are in "processing" state

 ## General Debugging

 ### Useful Debug Endpoints